NightLapse-Studios/LazyModules/README.md

 ## Tests

-One of the startup stages available in all tiers is __tests.
+One of the startup stages available is __tests.
 This allows in-file (or out of file) testing of the game as it is when it runs.
-In principal, your tests can move the player, use abilities, test datastores, etc. [Broader example](src/base/Lib/CircleBuffer.luau#97)
+In principal, your tests can move the player, use abilities, test datastores, etc.

 ```lua
 function mod.__tests(G, T)